joerx/prometheus-gh-collector/README.md

 docker-compose up --build
 ```

+To test:

-- The endpoint URL displayed by `ngrok` on start as a webhook in a Git repo
+- Use the endpoint URL displayed by `ngrok` on start as a webhook in a Git repo
-- Alternatively, [example events](./examples/) can be used for testing:
+- Alternatively, use the included [example events](./examples):

 ```sh
 curl -v -XPOST -H "X-GitHub-Event:deployment" -d @examples/deployment.json localhost:9101/events